ConvincibleMedia/ConvincibleMedia/source/_services/branding.md

 slug: branding
 seo: !ruby/object:Dato::Local::FieldType::Seo
   title: Branding, Logos and Visual Identity
-  description: We'll help you make your brand your most powerful asset.
+  description: Your brand is the centre of our marketing universe.
   image:
 description: Your brand is the centre of our marketing universe.
 image: